 - To make sure food has been cooked safely, you can use a digital food thermometer to check their internal temperature.
 The table on page 108 shows the minimum safe temperatures for destroying germs by food category. - Frozen vegetables must be cooked, even if they are eaten cold.
-Follow the cooking instructions on the package, then cool the vegetables in cold water if necessary. - Serve food hot (above 60°C) or cold (4°C or less).
+Cool the vegetables in cold water if necessary. - Follow the cooking instructions on frozen food packages (e.g., frozen products containing precooked meat, poultry and fish). - Serve food hot (above 60°C) or cold (4°C or less). - Heat leftovers until they reach an internal temperature of 74°C (165°F).